Importance of Messy Play

 Today, I am going to talk about the importance of messy play.
 Not every adult or child is comfortable with this kind of play but it can be vitally important for your child's development so embrace it!
 Some children don't enjoy messy play when they have difficulties processing visual and tactile input.
-To learn more about sensory processing difficulties & sensory preferences, there are a series of videos availble on My OT University which you can access by clicking here.
+To learn more about sensory processing difficulties & sensory preferences, you should check out my course which is available by clicking here.

 Children learn through play and exploration of different sensory experiences.
 Messy play is just one aspect.
 However, some children don’t like touching new textures or creating 'a mess'.
 You should never force your child into touching things that they don’t want too.
 Instead give your child opportunities to explore a variety of textures in their own time through a playful approach with no pressure.